 Paperless Reimbursement - This plan participates in the FSAFEDS paperless reimbursement program.
 When you enroll for your HCFSA, you will have the opportunity to enroll for paperless reimbursement.
+You must re-enroll every Open Season to remain in the paperless reimbursement program.
 If you do, we will send FSAFEDS the information they need to reimburse you for your out-of-pocket costs so you can avoid filing paper claims.